decisionpatterns/cache/README.md

 # cache

-The **cache** package is designed to make saving and restoring R objects easy, functional, extensible and consistent.
+The **cache** package provides a consistent interface for writing to and restoring data.
+It is designed to make saving and restoring R objects easy, functional, extensible and consistent.

   - **easy**: there are two functions that you need, `cache` and `uncache`